Zech's logarithm: Uses

 For sufficiently small finite fields, a table of Zech logarithms allows an especially efficient implementation of all finite field arithmetic in terms of a small number of integer addition/subtractions and table look-ups.

 The utility of this method diminishes for large fields where one cannot efficiently store the table.
 This method is also inefficient when doing very few operations in the finite field, because one spends more time computing the table than one does in actual calculation.

 Examples

-Let α ∈ GF(2^{3}) be a root of the primitive polynomial x^{3} + x^{2} + 1.
-The traditional representation of elements of this field is as polynomials in α of degree 2 or less.
+Let $\alpha \in \mathrm{GF}(2^3)$ be a root of the primitive polynomial $x^3 + x^2 + 1$.
+The traditional representation of elements of this field is as polynomials in $\alpha$ of degree $2$ or less.